Canadian University Student Inquires (outside the University of Toronto):

 CVS – Paediatric Cardiovascular Surgery, SickKids Hospital

-Students who apply to the CVS sub-specialty without being selected through the process below will be rejected; no refunds will be issued.
+International students may apply to the CVS sub-specialty without being selected through the application process below will be rejected; no refunds will be issued.

 Students selected for the CVS program may not apply to other specialties/sub-specialties.